slightcold00/STA208-COVID-19-Analysis/README.md

 #### Future Work

-In later work, we would like to consider using with pre-defined adjacency matrix $A'$, other ways to build matrix such as using cases itself can also be considered.
-We may add it by using $\alpha A' + (1-\alpha) A$, as a combination of two.
-We will also consider the RNN to replace the feedforward structure.
+We think that GCNN lacks the expressive power for fully capturing the complex dependencies between topological evolution and time-varying node attributes, so in future work, we would like to first consider using such as variational graph convolutional structure to replace the static graph settings.

+Also, a fully centralized representation of all the instances might cause too much burden for learning, we would like to think of some decentralized training approach.

 ### Other Discussion
 Based on our current analysis, for predicting the confirmed cases, it is better to use ARIMA model for California, Florida, Pennsylviania and Washington, while it is better to use GCNN for New York.
 For predicting the death cases, it is better to use ARIMA model for Florida and Washington, while it is better to use GCNN for California and Pennsylviania.
 Besides, there is no big difference in terms of predictions for New York and Florida.
 Two methods for predicting death cases in these two states are both quite good.